Niklas81/mithril-interactive-tutorial/README.md

 Git on the command line is essential.
 If you use a git GUI you should know how to switch branches.
-The tutorial allows you to live-edit the source code with the help of Browserfy, Watchify, and Live Reload.
+The tutorial allows you to live-edit the source code with the help of Browserify, Watchify, and Live Reload.
 You will need `npm` to install these libraries.
 To maximize interaction, the tutorial relies on the `Google Chrome` web browser and the `DevTools` within.
 Firefox and Safari developer tools are not yet capable of live editing.